-As mentioned earlier, opt for natural light whenever possible as this will give you a more natural light for your interiors.
+As mentioned earlier, opt for natural light whenever possible as this will give you more natural light for your interiors.

 Use artificial light to enhance natural light

 While you should avoid using flash as it can make your photos look unnatural, there is nothing wrong with using artificial light to enhance natural light.

-Best Lenses for Real Estate Photography
+Best Lens for Real Estate Photography

-- The angle of the lense
+- The angle of the lense;

-- Prime vs zoom
+- Prime vs zoom;

-- Interior vs exterior setup
+- Interior vs exterior setup;

-- Focal length settings
+- Focal length settings;

-- Focus settings
+- Focus settings.

 Ideally, pick a lens that has angle settings between 10mm – 24mm.
-If you can splurge, pick a prime lense as it typically has a sharper focus.
+If you can splurge, pick a prime lens as it typically has a sharper focus.

-With that said, here are the top 3 lenses for real estate photography.
+With that said, here are the top 3 lenses for real estate photography:

 1. Nikon AF-S FX NIKKOR 16-35mm f/4G ED

 The first lens on the list is Nikon AF-S FX NIKKOR 16-35mm f/4G ED.
 It’s ideal for wide angle and normal shots and offers both autofocus and manual focus mode.

 2. Canon EF 17-40mm f/4L USM

-If you prefer Canon, this lens will be a perfect choice.
-It’s perfect for taking wide angle photos and can focus in as close as 11 inches.
+If you prefer Canon, this lens is a perfect choice.
+It’s great for taking wide-angle photos and can focus in as close as 11 inches.

 3. Sigma 12-24mm f/4 DG HSM

 The Sigma 12-24mm f/4 DG HSM is a great choice for ultra wide angle photos.
 It gives you all the benefits of sharp and fast focusing and has a range of 12-24mm.
-This particular model can also be bought for Nikon cameras.

 Lastly, let’s go over the camera settings that will give you great results when taking real estate photos.